Grade Level: 7 (6-8)

 SummaryStudents continue their education on cells in the human body.
 They discuss stem cells and how engineers are involved in the research of stem cell behavior.
-They learn about possible applications of stem cell research and associated technologies, such as fluorescent dyes for tracking the replication of specific cells.
+Using the associated activity they learn about possible applications of stem cell research and associated technologies, such as fluorescent dyes for tracking the replication of specific cells.

 From engineering tools for observation on the molecular level to chemical and bioengineering of natural fluorescent dyes to the examination of cell replication in an organism, engineering developments and design have helped advance research of all types of cells.
 Engineering influences science and medical research by facilitating the understanding of how cells are influenced in all directions by their environment and how they behave in our bodies.